sdziallas/comp55/docs/labs/12-Hash.md

 a bond, or mapping, between two items.
 Java actually does have a ```HashTable``` class that is nearly identical to the ```HashMap``` class, but ```HashTable``` is now considered a legacy class, and should generally not be used.
-These two classes are not to be confused with Java's ```HashSet``` data structure, which uses hashing to implement the **set** data type.
+These two classes are not to be confused with Java's ```HashSet``` data structure, which uses hashing to implement Java's **Set** interface.
 All three data structures use a [hashing function](https://computersciencewiki.org/index.php/Hashing) for different purposes.

 Java's ```HashMap``` is often thought of or referred to as a **dictionary** or **associative array**,